Decision-making with Speculative Opponent Models: Experiments

-This environment involves four agents, and any agent can move in one of four directions, place a bomb, or do nothing.
-As shown in Figure \ref{pommerman}, a state is represented as a colorful image consisted of square grids that are either empty, wooden, or rigid.
+\textbf{Setup for the pommerman environment.} \\ This environment involves four agents.
+In every step, these agents can move in one of four directions, place a bomb, or do nothing.
+As shown in Figure \ref{pommerman}, {agents get local observations within their field of view $5\times 5$, which contains information (board, position, ammo) about the map}.
 An empty grid allows any agents to enter it.
-A wooden grid can not be entered but can be destroyed by a bomb.
+A wooden grid cannot be entered but can be destroyed by a bomb.
 A rigid grid is unbreakable and impassable.
 When a bomb is placed in a grid, it will explode after 10 time steps.
-The explosion will destroy any adjacent wooden grids and kill any agents who locate around the bomb and are within 4-grids away from the bomb.
+The explosion will destroy any wooden grids and agents which locate within 4-grids away from the bomb.
 If all agents of one team die, the team loses the game.
-The game will be terminated after $1000$ steps no matter whether there is a winner team or not.
+The game will be terminated after $1000$ steps no matter whether there is a winning team or not.
 Agents get $+1$ reward if their team wins and $-1$ reward otherwise.
-The details of the environments are provided in Appendix.
-The experiments are carried out in two different games.
-The first one is the four agents fight against each other, denoted as \texttt{Pomm-FFA}.
-Another is a team match one where two teams, each of which has two agents, denoted as \texttt{Pomm-Team}.
+The details of the environments are provided in the supplementary material.
+We carry out the experiments in two different settings.
+In the first setting, four agents fight against each other, denoted as \texttt{Pomm-FFA}.
+The second setting is a two-team competition where each team has two agents, denoted as \texttt{Pomm-Team}.